Phong-Kaster/Realtime-Messenger-Application/README.md

 What type of architecture have I use ?
 I have written this application following **Model-View-Controller** architecture

 ## [**Installation**](#installation)
-In folder `public/bower_components` contain third-party libraries.They have the same feature like `node_modules` so that I do not want to commit them to Github.
-To address the problem , Bower was used to managing these libraries.Detail about [third party libraries](#third-party-libraries)
+In folder `public/bower_components` contains third-party libraries.They have the same feature like `node_modules` so that I do not want to commit them to Github.
+To address the problem , Bower was used to managing these libraries.Detail about [third-party libraries](#third-party-libraries)
 You can read more about [Bower](https://bower.io/#getting-started)

 We have 2 important bower file: